 BFG: Anything with a concealment rating of 6 (requires a trenchcoat to hide) or 7 (cannot be hidden, period).
 Come on, did you really think there wouldn't be?

 First, the Helix Ripper, an Arcanogun which fires a beam that melts flesh.
 The beam also passes through inorganic matter without losing coherency, and the damage caused by it cannot be conventionally healed.

 The Buro also has the Hellharrower, a giant automatic machine gun which is usually either vehicle-mounted or issued to abominations, as it cannot be used unmounted without a Strength of 11 or above.

-Bounty Hunter: Also in Seal of the Wheel and on the web.
+Bounty Hunter: Originally in Seal of the Wheel and on the web, made one of the core archetypes in second edition.
 PCs are more likely to be the heroic version.

 Buddy Cop Show: Players of Karate and Maverick Cops will often pair the two archetypes up Buddy Cop style, with the Karate Cop being by-the-book and the Maverick Cop being the rule-breaker.